 How will my benefits be calculated if I elect to participate in the Forward DROP?

-Your benefit will be calculated the same as for a Service, Rule of 64, Rule of 68 or Rule of 70 retirement described previously.
+Your benefits will be calculated the same as for a Service, Rule of 64, Rule of 68 or Rule of 70 retirement.

-How will my benefits be calculated if I elect to participate in the Back DROP?
+How will my benefits be calculated if I elect to participate in the BAC DROP?